Our Top Picks

 Best Overall: Safari 770045 Professional Nail Trimmer

-With over 4,500 reviews, it’s clear that pet parents love Safari’s Professional Nail Trimmer.
-It took the number one spot on our list for its numerous positive reviews, wallet-friendly price tag and ease of use.
+Safari’s Professional Nail Trimmer took the number one spot on our list for its wallet-friendly price tag and ease of use—and pet parens seem to love it too.

 Made with stainless steel, this clippers’ blades are extra strong, sharp and durable, and will cut through nails quickly — which is perfect for squirmy dogs or dogs who hate having their nails trimmed.
 It’s equipped with a quick stop, which will prevent causing painful damage to the quick (the thicker, nerve-filled section) of your dog’s nails.
 Plus, the handles are padded with cushy rubber grips for your in-hand comfort.

 This clipper is available in both small and large sizes, so you can choose the right size for your dog.
-It can be used on cats, too — many reviewers purchased the smaller size for their feline friends.
+It can even be used on feline friends, just be sure to purchase the smaller size.

 02 of 07